-These services can be disabled by configuration settings as described in the Guidance documents (AGD).
-The exclusion of this functionality does not affect the compliance to the NDcPP v2.2e or the MACsec EP v1.2.
+These services will be disabled by configuration settings as described in the Guidance documents (AGD).
+The exclusion of this functionality does not affect the compliance to the collaborative Protection Profile for Network Devices Version 2.2e.

 9 Results of the Evaluation